PGSSoft/ParallaxView/README.md

 `ParallaxView` and `ParallaxCollectionViewCell` have the same properties for customization.

-* `parallaxEffect` - configure parallax effect (pan, angles, etc.)
-* `subviewsParallaxType` - enum that allow you to configure parallax effect for subviews of the `ParallaxView`
-* `shadowPanDeviation` - maximal value of points that shadow of the `ParallaxView` will be moved during parallax effect
-* `glowEffectAlpha` - configure alpha of the glow effect
-* `glowEffectContainerView` - view that will be used as the container for glow effect.
-You don't have to configure this becouse for `ParallaxView` will be automatically created subview for this purpose, while for `ParallaxCollectionViewCell` will be used `contentView` of the cell.
-But if you want to, you can define custom view - look into example project for more details.
+*`parallaxEffectOptions` - using this property you can customize parallax effect.
+Look into `ParallaxEffectOptions` class for more details.
 * cornerRadius - use this value insted of `self.view.layer.cornerRadius`.
 This will automatically correct radius for glow effect view if it is necessary
 * `disablePressAnimations` - disable press animation which are enabled by default.
-See also [subclassing](#subclassing) section .
+See also [subclassing](#subclassing) section.

+#### `ParallaxEffectOptions`
+This class allows you to customize parallax effect with the following properties:

+* `parallaxMotionEffect` - configure parallax effect (pan, angles, etc.)
+* `subviewsParallaxMode` - enum that allow you to configure parallax effect for subviews of the `ParallaxView`
+* `shadowPanDeviation` - maximal value of points that shadow of the `ParallaxView` will be moved during parallax effect
+* `glowAlpha` - configure alpha of the glow effect (if is equal to 0.0 then the glow effect will be not added)
+* `glowContainerView` - view that will be used as the container for the glow effect.
+You don't have to configure this because for `ParallaxView` it will be automatically created a subview for this purpose, while for `ParallaxCollectionViewCell` it will be used `contentView` of the cell.
+Also by default it is nil when you use extension (`self` will be used as the glow container but only if `glowAlpha` is bigger than 0.0).
+But if you want to, you can define custom view - look into example project for more details.

 ### <a name="subclassing"></a>Subclassing